diego3008/diego3008/README.md

 ### Here are some ideas to get you started :boom: :

-- 🔭 I’m currently learning data science
+- 🔭 Building new things
 - :coffee: I LOVE coffee

 ---